kingluddite/web-dev-notes/development/workflow/git/01-intro-git.md

 * master is your branch name

 ## git diff
-the difference of changes between 2 versions of your project
+The difference of changes between 2 versions of your project

-show the difference between 2 commits
+Show the difference between 2 commits

 ```
 $ git diff 1221f 7ad75
 ```

 # What are branches
-think of them like alternate realities for your repos
+Think of them like alternate realities for your repos

-* you can do different courses of action on your project in parallel
+* You can do different courses of action on your project in parallel
-* start with one trunk but as time goes on you'll start to `branch` off the main version
+* Start with one trunk but as time goes on you'll start to `branch` off the main version

 ## the master branch
-the default branch or the trunk of your repo
+The default branch or the trunk of your repo

 * `git status` will tell you what branch you are on
 * master should be representative of your code that is deployed in production